ccarnicle/evm_escrow/packages/next-app/README.md

     - Conditionally renders different forms based on the pool's state and the user's role (organizer vs. participant).
 - **Join Pool Form:** A component on the detail page that allows any user to join an open pool.
 It handles the `approve` and `joinEscrow` flow for both fixed-dues and open-contribution pools.
 - **Distribute Winnings Form:** A secure component that is **only visible to the pool's organizer** after the pool's end time has passed.
 It allows the organizer to specify winner addresses and amounts, validating the data before sending the `distributeWinnings` transaction.
-- **Global Web3 Context:** A React Context (`Web3Context`) provides a shared global state for the connected wallet, provider, and contract instances, making them easily accessible to any component.
+- **Global Web3 Context with Privy:** Authentication and wallet management are now powered by Privy.
+The global `Web3Context` has been refactored to use Privy's hooks, providing a seamless login experience with both embedded and external wallets and making the user's state (provider, signer, account) easily accessible to all components.

 ## 📈 Project Status & Roadmap